jsonfm/remio-mcu/README.md

 python production.py
 ```
 ### ✨ SocketIO Server
-A socketio server was added for do some tests.
+A socketio server was added to do some tests.
 ```
 python run_server.py
 ```